ctrlplusb/easy-peasy/website/docs/docs/api/persist.md

 # persist

-This helper allows you to persist your store state, and subsequently rehydrate the store state when the store is recreated (e.g. on page refresh, new browser tab, etc).
+This helper allows you to persist your store state, perform migrations, and subsequently rehydrate the store state when the store is recreated (e.g. on page refresh, new browser tab, etc).

 By default it uses the browser's [`sessionStorage`](https://developer.mozilla.org/en-US/docs/Web/API/Window/sessionStorage),